 There are some main vacation periods in Japan such as New Year, Golden Week (late April to early May), and Obon (mid-August).

 As a result, the service price is insane.
-The price of hotels, ryokan, or any type of accommodation increase steadily.
+The cost of hotels, ryokan, or any accommodation increase steadily.

 If you’re a budget traveler, I guess you wouldn’t want to pay extra money for these periods, right?

-Also, there are many people on the street, or in any popular places, and you will need to wait for hours if you want to enter any places, or even to buy anything.
+Also, there are many people on the street, or in any attractions, and you will need to wait for hours if you want to enter any sites, or even to buy anything.
 You will be so tired of just waiting and wasting your time on it.

 Therefore, it’s not a good idea to travel at a peak time in Japan.
-In order to save your money, and save your time, you should choose another time to travel to Japan.
+To save your money, and save your time, you should choose another time to go to Japan.

 If you are a big fan of sushi, why not going to the ¥100 sushi restaurant?
-You can choose any type of sushi at a really cheap price!
+You can choose any sushi at a low price!

 If you want to try Japanese rice set, you should head to Matsuya or Sukiya.
-I prefer dishes at Sukiya more than Matsuya, but both of them offer quick meals with good price.
+I prefer dishes at Sukiya more than Matsuya, but both of them offer quick meals at a reasonable price.